• Skip to primary navigation

 • Building a Pergola

-Pergola - how to build - A pergola is an open structure, usually used to link different parts of the garden or as a focal point.
-A pergola provides a secluded area and shade in the summer
+Pergola - how to build - How to build a pergola in your garden to create a focal point, link different parts of the garden or create shade in the summer

 • Raised planting bed